6 Requirements for schools managing absence

 - considering a request from a parent to approve an absence

-- exercising their discretion as to whether or not to excuse or not excuse the absence
+- exercising their discretion as to whether or not to approve or not approve the absence

-- notifying the parent if the absences have not been excused.
+- notifying the parent if the absences have not been approved.

-In exercising their discretion, the Principal should take the following considerations into account:
+In exercising their discretion, the Principal can take the following considerations into account:

-- whether the absence has a reasonable excuse, or is entitled to an exemption, under the Education and Training Reform Act 2006
+- whether the absence has a reasonable explanation, or is entitled to an exemption, under the Education and Training Reform Act 2006

-- whether the student should do some learning activities during the absence (refer to Student Absence Learning Plan in the Resources tab)
+- whether the student can do some learning activities during the absence (refer to Student Absence Learning Plan in the Resources tab)

 - if this kind of absence is covered in the school's policy (for example, shopping, birthday, visiting relatives)